-Payday loans have many names, but they all advertise the same convenient way of paying for that desired item you would rather have right now without having to pay its full purchase price right away.
-Like any loan, they could affect your financial future, which is why we want you to know the good, the bad, and everything you need to watch out for!
+Payday loans enable Australians to pay for an item they desire right away, without having to pay its full purchase price immediately.
+Like any loan, they could affect your financial future, which is why we want you to know the good, the bad, and everything you need to consider!

 What is a payday loan?

-First, let’s clarify what these loans actually are.
+First, let’s clarify what payday loans actually are.

 Payday loans are short-term finance usually due in months, or even weeks.
 They are unsecured and often come with really high-interest rates disguised as fees.
 A very tempting quick fix!
 Since they are really easy to access, most people don’t think about the consequences they might bring.
-But there are some you should definitely know before embarking on these.
+But there are some you should definitely know before choosing this.

-What can go wrong with these and why should people beware?
+What can go wrong with payday loans and why should Australian people beware?

 Easy access puts the responsibility on you!

-If the debt keeps piling up your repayments could easily get beyond your reach!
-The lack of assessment we mentioned, effectively puts an important obligation on you.
-The obligation is for you to decide and evaluate whether you can actually afford the loan.
+If the debt keeps piling up, your repayments could easily get beyond your reach!
+The lack of assessment we mentioned effectively puts an important obligation on you.
+You must determine whether you can actually afford the loan.
+However, if you really want that new item, you could be tempted to take out a payday loan, even if you can’t reasonably afford it.
+We recommend our budget planner, which can give you an idea of your spending capacity.

 By now, you might be wondering…with short-term loans that have no obvious fees, how do they make money?